 What is the First Home Owner Grant (FHOG)?

-The FHOG is a scheme put in place in 2000 to assist first-home buyers purchase property in Australia by offsetting the effect of the goods and services tax (GST) on home ownership.
+The FHOG is a national scheme put in place in 2000 to assist first-home buyers purchase property in Australia originally designed to offset the effect of the goods and services tax (GST) on home ownership.

-Each state and territory has its own legislation and eligibility rules, so it’s important for you to know how the scheme works in your jurisdiction.
+Each state and territory has its own legislation and eligibility requirements, so it's important for you to know how the First Home Buyers Scheme applies in your jurisdiction.

 What's included?

-If you’re a first-home buyer and you’re buying or building a new home, you may qualify for a grant of $10,000.
+If you're a first-home buyer and purchasing a house that has never been lived in before or building a new home, you may qualify for a grant of $10,000.

 Who's eligible?